 Eric Clapton’s 1959/60 Gibson Les Paul Custom

 Clapton likely purchased this guitar on the Cream’s first mini-tour in the US in March 1967.
-Eric mentioned in his autobiography that he visited Manny’s Music shop in New York during the visit, so it possible that this guitar was purchased right there and then.
-The first time he was seen playing it was during the Disraeli Gears studio sessions, although it is not known to what extent he used the guitar on the album.
-[Disraeli Gears – Studio Sessions]
+Eric mentioned in his autobiography that he visited Manny’s Music shop in New York during the visit, so it is possible that this guitar was purchased right there and then.

-On the most famous (and the our knowledge, the only available) photos taken of Eric during the Delaney and Bonnie Bramlett tour [Getty Images – Eric Clapton with Delaney and Bonnie Bramlett] he is seen playing what is presumed to be this same guitar but now featuring some changes – both the pickup covers and the pickguard are now removed.
+On the most famous photos taken of Eric during the Delaney and Bonnie Bramlett tour [Getty Images – Eric Clapton with Delaney and Bonnie Bramlett] he is seen playing what is presumed to be this same guitar but featuring some changes – both the pickup covers and the pickguard are now removed.

 Gone to Albert Lee

-In 1979, Clapton gave this guitar to Albert Lee who starting with 1978, worked for five years with Eric Clapton.
+In 1979, Clapton gave this guitar to Albert Lee who, starting with 1978, worked for five years with Eric.
 The guitar is still in his possession.

 I was using the Gibson Les Paul Custom Eric gave me.
 That’s the one he used with Delaney & Bonnie and Cream.
 He gave me that guitar when we started playing together in ’79.
 It’s one of my treasures.Albert Lee Talks Gear, Technique, “Cocaine,” “Country Boy” and Eric Clapton

 Based on the more recent photos of the guitar, the Custom is now restored to its stock condition.
 All three pickup covers as well as the pickguard were re-installed.